dionyziz/tidyarxiv/README.md

 Create an .arxiv file in the root of your project.
 See [the example](https://github.com/dionyziz/arxiv/blob/main/arxiv.example).
+You can just copy over the example configuration, which has sane defaults.

 The file should be a JSON file, which is a dictionary with the following configuration keys: